agougousis/ratchet-sample/README.md

 * Ratchet, PHP library for setting up a websocket server (http://socketo.me/)
 * Autobahn.js , Javascript library for WAMP clients (http://autobahn.ws/js/)

-_Note_: I have included the Autobahn.js library in the repository not only to make it easier for you but also because my original example was built with an older version that was not using React and it makes it easier for me to build my example. ( the newer version can be found here: http://autobahn.ws/js/)
+_Note_: I have included the Autobahn.js library in the repository not only to make it easier for you but also because my example was originally built with an older version that was not using React and it makes it easier for me to build my example. ( the newer version can be found here: http://autobahn.ws/js/)

 ### Installation steps